chef/chef-web-docs/chef_master/source/chef_private_keys.rst

 Generating Keys
 =====================================================
-The Chef server generates two types of private keys: one for nodes and workstations (typically referred to as a "client key") and the other for the organization.
-If (for any reason) a new key is required, the Chef server can re-generate these keys.
+The Chef Infra Server generates two types of private keys: one for nodes and workstations (typically referred to as a "client key") and the other for the organization.
+If (for any reason) a new key is required, the Chef Infra Server can re-generate these keys.